chasery/retrio/README.md

 # Retrio

-A digital collaboration for Agile sprint retrospectives.
+A digital collaboration tool for Agile sprint retrospectives.

 ## Scripts